FederatedTrust: A Solution for Trustworthy Federated Learning: Experiments

-Another limitation of the algorithm pertains to the scoring system.
-To aggregate all the scores into a trustworthiness level between 0 and 1, all the metric values had to go through the metric operations and the scoring functions.
-The logic of the scoring functions greatly impacts how the trust score of each metric is calculated.
+Another limitation pertains to the algorithm scoring \addtxt{and metric aggregation} systems. \rmvtxt{First, to aggregate all the scores into a trustworthiness level between 0 and 1, all the metric values have to go through the metric operations and the scoring functions. }First, the logic of the scoring functions greatly impacts how the trust score of each metric is calculated.
 Based on the pillar analysis in Section~\ref{sec:pillars}, there were general directions of how every metric should impact the overall trustworthiness level.
-However, the concrete scoring maps and ranges were created based on subjective understanding and standards used from other studies.
-Their generalizability for other systems was not fully evaluated.
+However, the concrete scoring maps and ranges were created based on subjective understanding and standards used{knowledge} from other studies.
+Their generalizability for other{and their generalizability to other} systems was not fully evaluated.
 Furthermore, the current metric weighing system does not implement varied weights, meaning that every metric has the same weight under one notion, and every notion has the same weight when aggregated into the final trustworthiness level.
-The weighing system could be enhanced by further analysis of the trade-offs between pillars and metrics to produce a more balanced trustworthiness level of FL models.
+The weighing system could be enhanced by further analysis of the trade-offs between pillars and metrics to produce a more balanced trustworthiness level of FL models.{Second, although FederatedTrust provides a flexible approach to decide the importance of each metric and pillar, selecting optimum values is challenging because it presents a trade-off between pillars.
+In this context, multi-objective optimization techniques \cite{saini2021multi} could be integrated into FederatedTrust to optimize the weights selection according to the needs of each scenario where the algorithm is deployed.}

+\addtxt{Finally, some challenges dealing with resource consumption, data leakage, governance and compliance, and scalability might appear when deploying FederatedTrust in real scenarios.
+For example, implementing metrics evaluated by FederatedTrust requires careful design and consumes computational resources that might not be available in resource-constrained devices.
+In addition, it is critical to guarantee data privacy while computing the trustworthiness score of FL models \cite{alzubi2022cloud}.
+FederatedTrust must also adhere to regulatory and legal requirements, so maintaining transparency, accountability, and auditability is a challenge.
+Finally, implementing scalable and distributed mechanisms (like Blockchain) to populate metrics outputs while maintaining privacy, integrity, and trust poses a significant challenge~\cite{zarour:2020:blockchain}. }